 Read on to find out how this works, the process, and any potential consequences.

-If you have a limited company, all debts – including bounce back loans – can be written off if the business is insolvent.
-Limited companies offer this protection to directors by dint of their ‘limited liability‘ structure.
+If you have a limited company, all debts of the business, including bounce back loans, that the business cannot pay in full or part, after assets and liabilities are calculated, will ultimately be cancelled if the business is insolvent.
+Limited companies offer this protection to directors and shareholders because of their ‘limited liability‘ structure..

 How do I Close a Company Down Which has a Bounce Back?

 The correct method for closing a company down will depend upon what situation your company is in.
 But if you can’t pay your bounce back, there is a clear indication for liquidation, as we explain below.